shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

 to clear out all previous tag history to start a clean session.

-4. On the [behaviors](http://localhost:8080/web-admin/behaviors.html) page, use the Upload From File button to upload all of the use case behaviors to the controller.
+4. On the [behaviors](http://localhost:8080/web-admin/behaviors.html) page, use the Upload From File button to upload all of the use case behaviors to the RSP Controller.
 The behavior files can be found at YOUR_PROJECT_DIRECTORY/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000, matching the pattern DevkitRetailBehavior*.json.

-    These __MUST__ be loaded to the controller __BEFORE__ the cluster configuration because the cluster file references those behavior ids, and the behaviors must already be known by the controller.
+    These __MUST__ be loaded to the RSP Controller __BEFORE__ the cluster configuration because the cluster file references those behavior ids, and the behaviors must already be known by the RSP Controller.
 Otherwise the loading of the cluster configuration file will fail validation.

 5. Upload the __edited__ cluster configuration file (see Prerequistes) using the